KastnerRG/Read_the_docs/docs/devcloud.rst

 These commands do not perform a full synthesis, i.e., they do not create an FPGA bitstream.
 They perform high level synthesis and simulate the FPGA design on a processor.
 This enables estimations of the design performace and resource usage.
 To generate a bitstream, remove *-fsycl-link*.
 Note that generating a bitstream can take a *long* time and thus should only be done sparingly, i.e., when the design optimizations are finalized.

 The *report* is an HTML file in *matrix_mul_dpcpp.prj/reports*.
 At the time of writing this tutorial, JupyterLab has issues with some combinations of operating systems and web browsers.
-If the reports are not rendering, make sure to "Trust" the html.
-If they still do not render, use SCP or SSHFS to copy or mount your files to your local drive and open the report locally.
+If the reports are not rendering, make sure to "Trust" the HTML.
+Safari seems to have the best compatibility with this, with Firefox coming second, but neither is guaranteed to work.
+If they still do not render, use SCP or SSHFS to copy or mount your files (incuding the *lib* folder from which the report draws its components) to your local drive, then open the report locally.

 The *report* provides an overview of the design performance.
 Open *report.html*, click *Summary* button, click **Compile Estimated Kernel Resource Utilization Summary** in the *Summary Content* pane.